ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 ```bash
 python code/models/random_forest_feature_importance.py
 ```
 * After running the above command in the terminal, you will get the above image results in the images folder.
-Randform Forest and Lasso will also return resulting Mean Square Error on testing data.
+Random Forest and Lasso will also return resulting Mean Square Error on testing data.
 * Remember to change the name of the Python file to the method you want to use.